-A single-room rate for most young people living in private rented property and claiming housing benefit applies until you reach the age of 35.
-This means you are only entitled to housing benefit for renting a single room in a shared house, even if you live in self-contained accommodation.
+A single-room rate for most childless young people living in private rented property and claiming housing benefit or universal credit housing costs applies until you reach the age of 35.
+This means you are only entitled to help for renting a single room in a shared house, even if you live in self-contained accommodation.
 There are exceptions for young people with disabilities and care leavers.

 If you want to rent from a private landlord you’ll probably need to plan how to pay for a deposit (which should be protected in a government-backed scheme).
 If you don’t have money for a deposit there may be a bond or rent guarantee scheme in your area that can help you, or you may be able to claim a discretionary housing payment from your local council.
 Click here for more details.